mdjahan/FoRDM/README.md

 ## Functions

 ### **build_fordm_table()**
 Transforms a given input file (`data.frame`) into the required FoRDM input format.
 Identifies columns for management, SOW (state-of-world), and time, treating all other columns as objectives.
+Also needs definition of the time unit.

 **Inputs**
 - `data`: `data.frame` containing the input data.